atlasd-geo/atlasd/languages/Typescript/Style Guide.md

   console.log(name);
 }
 ```
+- Use `import` instead of `require`.
+- The rest is up to you.
+(Different recommendations may apply for certain frameworks and technologies.)

 ## Patterns
 - Use OOP and Functional patterns freely.
 (Different recommendations may apply for certain frameworks and technologies.)